SamedDurmus/To-Do-app/README.md

 # To Do app
- To Do app with Python
+ To Do app with Python Tkinter